himanimanjunath/masala-dosa-website/README.md

 my favorite Indian restaurant didn’t have an interactive website to showcase their yummy lineup and services so i built one! made with React and Next.js.

-goal was to make the restaurant's information (deals, menu items) easier to browse so more customers are compelled to visit, order online, and enjoy good food.
+goal was to make the restaurant's information (special deals, menu items, contact information) easier to browse so more customers are compelled to visit, order online, and enjoy good food.

 check out the revamped website at: https://masala-dosa-website.vercel.app/

-look through the restaurant’s special deals, full menu, and contact information. and please support the restaurant by visiting or ordering online!
+and please support the restaurant by visiting them or ordering online!

 my favorite menu items / recommendations:
 - benne podi dosa